peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 The Status Attestation:

 - MUST be presented in conjunction with the Digital Credential.
-The Status Attestation MUST be timestamped with its issuance datetime, always referring to a previous period.
+The Status Attestation MUST be timestamped with its issuance datetime, always referring to a previous period to the presentation time.
 - MUST contain the expiration datetime after which the Digital Credential MUST NOT be considered valid anymore.
 The expiration datetime MUST be superior of the issuance datetime.
 - enables offline use cases as it MUST be statically validated using the cryptographic signature of the Issuer.